Royal Tigers & Fort at Ranthambhore

 History of Ranthambore Fort

-The fort and other archaeological evidence are attributed to Hammir Dev of Chauhan Dynasty.
+The fort and other archaeological evidences are attributed to Hammir Dev of Chauhan Dynasty.
 The date of establishment is mired in controversy but the fort was assumed to have been built in 944 CE.

 After turbulent historical seize the fort passed onto the Maharajahs of Jaipur before independence.
 Though abandoned it became the shikargah or hunting preserve of the rulers.

 After independence the princely kingdoms merged within the Union of India.
 Subsequently the wilderness was notified as National Park and then a tiger reserve under the Central Government program Project Tiger.